SerVB/hyperskill-projects/numeral-system-converter/numeral-system-converter.md

 [Printing data](https://hyperskill.org/learn/lesson/104662).

 #### Description
+If you don't know what's a numeral system, take a look at [Wikipedia](https://en.wikipedia.org/wiki/Numeral_system).

 Implement a program that outputs two numbers: the first number is decimal and the second one is binary.
 The numbers must be equal.
 You can choose a number you like.

 #### How to submit?